lombax85/docker-apache-mysql-php-mongo/README.md

 DESCRIPTION
 -----------------------

-This project demonstrates how to use docker-compose to split a sample php application into docker containers.
+Get your PHP/MySQL project up and running within minutes with the power of Docker and Composer!
+With few commands, you'll have your development, staging and production infrastructures ready-to-go taking advantage of Docker containers.
+Within this project, you'll find a container for the following dependencies:
+- apache
+- php-fpm
+- mysql
+- mongodb
+- couchdb

-Each container runs a component: apache2, php-fpm, mysql, mongodb, couchdb and finally one container for data (binding project directory and data directories to the container itself), and one container for the workspace (a special container you can use to run CLI commands).
+Moreover, database data and sessions are managed with a specific container, and a last container is provided as the workspace (a special container you can use to run CLI commands).
-This project can be easily integrated into you existing webapp to permit you to deploy it faster on development machines, staging servers and production servers.
+Thanks to Composer, this project can be easily integrated and encapsulated into you existing webapp, permitting you to deploy it faster on development machines, staging servers and production servers.

 REQUIREMENTS
 -----------------------